Christmas Traditions in Montenegro

 Orthodox Monastery Praskvica in Budva

-In Montenegro, we celebrate two Christmases, one in December, and one in January.
-Although, the dominant part of the Montenegrin population is Orthodox Christians, there are also Catholic Christians (around 3,5 %).
-But, in both cases, Christmas is an official holiday, and all schools, businesses and public administrations do not work during Christmas days.
+Even though the dates differ, the tradition is similar and during the Christmas holidays all schools, businesses, and public administrations are closed.
 For us, Christmas is all about spending time with family and friends, while feasting and celebrating.
-There are many customs and traditions that are being passed from generation to generation so Christmas can be celebrated in many ways.
+Many customs and traditions are being passed from generation to generation so Christmas can be celebrated in many ways.

 Catholic Temple dedicated to Our Lady in Prcanj, city of Kotor